holographicSol/PySubPlexed/PySubPlexed/README.md

 Summary: Use potentially all CPU cores easily with PySubPlexed in one line to get things done faster.

+A less powerful version of PyPortPlexed, but faster and designed for running on a single machine.

 Things to remember:

     1. Setting daemon count can be dangerous so stay within the logical limits of your hardware.